How a hairdresser ended up a medical editor

 Managing the business side

 Freelancing involves more than editing.
-Administration, marketing, scheduling and finance all require attention.
+Administration, marketing, scheduling and finance all require ongoing attention.
 Clear routines and realistic boundaries are essential to keeping the business sustainable.
+This includes tracking income and expenses, issuing invoices, managing deadlines across multiple projects and setting aside time for professional development marketing.
+Without structure, admin tasks can easily expand to fill the time that should be spent on paid work.

 One of the advantages, of course, is flexibility.
-Freelancing allows you to structure your working day in a way that suits your life – something I value greatly.
+Freelancing allows you to structure your working day in a way that suits your life, rather than fitting your life around fixed working hours.
+You can choose when to take on projects, how to balance intensive editing with administrative work and how to pace your schedule.

 Final thoughts

-And sometimes, that path begins in a hair salon.
+And sometimes, the path into that work begins in unexpected places like a hair salon.

 A note on terminology: The terms medical copyeditor, medical proofreader and medical editor are often confused and used interchangeably.
 To add to the confusion, there are yet other terms used for different niches such as plain-English editor, medico-legal copyeditor and editorial assistant (the latter is commonly used in medical communications).
 I personally use medical editor to describe my role, and medical editing to describe both medical copyediting and medical proofreading, as this suggests a hybrid approach as per my own clients' preferences ... plus, it's simpler!
 See here for more detail on the traditional differences between proofreading and copyediting.